Procedures and Regulations

 - the Assistant Dean of Student Life and Spiritual Formation; and

 - the student’s academic advisor.
-For students enrolled in Teaching Parish and Episcopal Studies Program, in addition to those named above, the student’s appointing Bishop will be notified.
+For students enrolled in Teaching Parish and the Episcopal and Anglican Studies Program, in addition to those named above, for United Methodist students the appointing District Superintendent will be notified.
 For students serving in other denominational or non-denominational churches, the head of the judicatory or board over the church being served will be notified.

 - In the case of students with criminal history, their Contextual Education I site supervisor and Contextual Education II teaching supervisor and site mentor must approve the placement of that student at that site.
 If the student is not approved, the student will have the opportunity to select another site, then that site supervisor or site mentor and teaching supervisor will be notified of the criminal history and will decide whether the student will be allowed to fulfill his or her Contextual Education requirement at that site.
-In the case of Teaching Parish and Episcopal Studies students with a criminal record, their District Superintendent and/or Bishop or head of the judicatory or board must approve the appointment.
+In the case of Teaching Parish and Episcopal and Anglican Studies students with a criminal record, their District Superintendent and/or Bishop or head of the judicatory or board must approve the appointment/placement.

 - If, as a result of the criminal history, no Contextual Education I or II site (or, for students in the Teaching Parish and Episcopal Studies programs, no church site) accepts the student, the student must withdraw from the MDiv program.
 This same mandatory withdrawal policy applies to students in the MRL program who are unable to find a contextualized placement site that will accept them because of criminal history.

 Conducting criminal background checks will endeavor to take into consideration unacceptable behavior, prior efforts towards rehabilitation and on-going counseling or treatment.
 Detection and disclosure will serve as a means of opening conversation and opportunity for healing for potential students.